 With that said, the glass is far superior to other inexpensive .22 scopes and offers a Hydroshield coating that repels water and dust, making this scope very easy to use even in the rain.

 The scope overall does perform better than I would expect for a 22LR scope at this price point.
 The glass is very clear and obtaining a sight picture on your target is very easy despite the tube and objective lens being a bit on the small side, which, by the way, is fantastic for a .22 rifle.

 It’s light and very compact, two things many people like because many of us will end up training our young ones with our .22LR.

-Requires purchase of proper mounts to be used on some popular .22 rifles such as the Ruger 10/22 Carbine.
+- Requires purchase of additional mounts to be used on some popular .22 rifles such as the Ruger 10/22 Carbine

-My review: One of the best valued scopes for turning your .22 rifle into a master varmint slaying machine!
+My review: This is one of the best-valued scopes for turning your .22 rifle into a master varmint-slaying machine!

 The magnification ranges offered on this scope are perfect for a Ruger 10/22 or other .22 platform and the picture quality is surprisingly clear.
 In the world of rifles where you have to spend at least $200 to get a decent scope, it’s odd to get your hands on a $60 scope and have it perform above expectations.

 The scope has 3” eye relief, is 100% sealed making it water and fog-proof, and maintains a very nice profile atop most basic style .22 rifles.
 There’s really not much else to say, it gets the job done well!

 - Includes 3 interchangeable knobs for ammo type selection

 - Build quality far exceeds other scopes in this price range